andymaul123/website-blog/_posts/2015-11-03-new-site-launch.markdown

 It only took a few minutes before Jekyll had me hook, line, and sinker.
 This is exactly what I was looking for!
 Instead of marrying a third-party blogging platform to my website or converting the website to a new platform, I can instead just write my blog-posts in easy-to-use markdown and let Jekyll rebuild my site for deployment.
 Everything is simple, static, and completely controlled by me.

-Even better, since it uses Liquid I can write variables and small functions inside my .html files to make my code DRY (an acronym for Don't Repeat Yourself, for the laymen).
+Even better, since it uses Liquid I can write variables and small functions inside my .html files to make my code DRY.
 This is a drawback to maintaining a standard static site, where changes have to be made in fifty-million different locations.
 Instead, I can create an _include file (header, footer, navigation, etc) and use a command to pull it into my layouts.
 When I need to update, I just edit the _include file and changes are propagated.

 There was a learning curve associated with using Jekyll, and it's not for everyone, but it was a perfect fit for re-launching my site.
 I also wanted to mention the light-weight framework I'm using, called [Skeleton].
 Simple, clean, and it allowed me to focus on Jekyll instead of the framework I was leveraging.